async-dime/custom-ens-domains-testnet/README.md

 1. Run `npm install` at the root of your directory
 2. Run `npm run local` to deploy smart contract to local node
 3. Run `npm run mumbai` to deploy smart contract to polygon mumbai testnet
-4. Run `npm run polygon` to deploy smart contract polygon mainnet
-5. Run `npm run start` to start the project
+4. Run `npm run start` to start the project
-6. Start coding!
+5. Start coding!

 This build is my personal touch for a project of [Build your own domain service on a Polygon L2 in a weekend](https://app.buildspace.so/projects/CO1f8c72fd-67a3-4f99-90b8-79879c5da1eb) by [Buildspace](https://app.buildspace.so/).